blessy721/blessy721/README.md

 ---

 ## 👩‍💻 About Me
-- Computer Science graduate with strong interest in Cybersecurity, Networking, and Cloud
+- Computer Science graduate with strong interest in Cybersecurity, Networking, and Cloud Computing
-- Hands-on experience in Python development and real-world projects
+- Skilled in Python, SQL, and Web Technologies
-- Familiar with security tools and network analysis
+- Hands-on experience with security tools and real-time projects
 - Actively seeking entry-level opportunities in Cybersecurity / Networking / Cloud

 ---